tii-qfoundry/PDK_QFoundry/README.md

 ## Installation

 ### KQcircuits
-This PDK works with the KQcircuits package, develloped by IQM(TM) at Aalto University.
+This PDK works with the KQcircuits package, develloped by IQM at Aalto University.
 To use Check the documentation in https://meetiqm.com/developers/kqcircuits/.
 KQcircuits is distributed using KLayout's Package Manager.
 - Open KLayout, then menu item Tools | Manage Packages
 - Install the 'KQcircuits' package